 Beyond the immediate concerns, there is a need to better anticipate the long-term effects of the demographic development in Africa, the environmental and climate change impacts and the governance challenges.
 Furthermore, there is a worrying reverse trend of shrinking space for civil society and youth and increasing restrictive policies.
 Similar trends are also visible in other parts of the world, including in some European countries.

 What could the role of the EU be in a rapidly changing global order with increasing trends towards anti-multilateralism?
 How to build a stronger political Europe-Africa partnership beyond the North-South aid relationship of the past?
 How to stimulate more inclusive policies that can tackle the growing inequalities and frustrations of the younger generations?

-Geert Laporte, Deputy Director of the European Centre for Development Policy Management (ECDPM) in Brussels
+Geert Laporte, Deputy Director of the European Center for Development Policy Management (ECDPM) in Brussels

-Robert Backlund, Special Advisor at the Africa Department, Swedish Ministry for Foreign Affairs
+Robert Backlund, Special Advisor at the Africa Department, Swedish Ministry of Foreign Affairs

 Malin Brenk, Regional Manager for Africa at Kvinna till Kvinna